-One of the most common questions we hear at the Council of Nonprofits is "How do I start my own nonprofit?"
-By following the steps below, we hope that many of your questions will be answered.
-These resources are certainly no substitute for legal advice from an attorney familiar with the law of tax-exempt organizations in your state.
+At the National Council of Nonprofits we don't assist individuals that are seeking to start a nonprofit, yet one of the most common questions we receive is, "How do I start my own nonprofit?"
+By researching the process, we hope that many of your questions will be answered.
+We recommend you confer with an attorney or CPA familiar with the law of tax-exempt organizations in your state.
 Many state associations of nonprofits offer workshops on this topic or have published guidance either on their website or in booklet form to help founders of nonprofit organizations with basic start-up issues.
-While we offer the resources here for informational purposes, we highly recommend also consulting with legal counsel to ensure that you are in compliance with all federal, state, and local regulations governing the establishment and operations of a nonprofit, tax-exempt organization.
+While we offer resources here for informational purposes only; none of the information is intended as legal advice, but we hope you will educate yourself and your nonprofit's board to ensure that the newly forming nonprofit is in compliance with all federal, state, and local regulations governing the establishment and operations of a nonprofit, tax-exempt organization.

-Once you have done research and determined that a new nonprofit organization is necessary, then think like a reporter and ask these six basic questions.
+Once you have done research and determined that a new nonprofit organization is necessary, ask these six basic questions.

-In addition to federal filings, you will need to complete some state paperwork and establish plans, policies, and procedures for your new organization.
+In addition to federal filings, you will need to file various state forms and establish plans, policies, and procedures for the new nonprofit organization.

 Resources to assist you in this process include: